motion/orbit/notes/next.md

 - Orbit search results context menu opens by default (not show last one)
 - contextual search app only shows individual items

+Demo:

+Demo will have huge returns on fanciness, as well as launch.
+Even if we sacrifice certain features working perfectly, having it feel "new" is more important than it delivering massive value day one.
+Not that it shouldn't, it should deliver value and the topics/vocab/people app especially should focus on making this apparent.
+But beyond that, excitement mostly comes from people believing this is "the next cool thing" and that activation threshold is very high.
+But, once activated, it has massive returns, and a positive feedback loop.
+We're close to hitting it: between custom contextual apps with app windows, tear away into app windows, and topic modeling for peoples profiles and company vocab, i think we're nearly there.
+OCR of course would wow, and augmented computing.
+But for all of this to really be believable it requires it to all be stable enough that we can not only "record a demo video" of it all but actually release it into peoples hands.

+Contextual stuff is high on this list:

+- Showing current app in a context popover
+- Letting you pin context into lists
+- Letting you send context to people
+- Searching your recently viewed items

+And then basically app-store app-building, which has a big hill to climb that we're about 1/4 of the way (needs to be about 1/2 for "beta"):

+- Having the right topic/ocr API structure
+- Showing them in context

 ---

 umed: